wp-plugins/better-wp-security/readme.txt

 4. If you do get stuck help is never more than a few clicks away.

 == Changelog ==

+= 3.4.5 =
+* Replace database override of awaymode with wp-config constant
+* Filecheck override is now done through wp-config constant
+* Added option to generate new secret key in hide backend
+* Added Slovak translation by Erich Szabó
+* Possible Google Maps fix for Apache
+* Improved time handling for away mode, lockouts, logs, and more
+* Added Tagalog translation by Hanne of ​<a href="http://pointen.dk/">http://pointen.dk/</a>
+* Various table updates from Michael Conover (<a href="twitter.com/sidtheduck">@sidtheduck</a>) at <a href="http://sidtheduck.com">sidtheduck.com</a>.
+* Load plugin as global to reduce multiple executions
+* Fixed rewrite rules for banned hosts
+* Updated .pot file
+* Other minor bugfixes and refactoring

 = 3.4.4 =
 * fixed input vulnerability found at http://packetstormsecurity.org/files/116317/Better-WP-Security-3.4.3-Cross-Site-Scripting.html